Scherrie Payne: Solo work

-As a solo artist, in addition to "V.I.P.", which she recorded while a member of the group Glass House and was featured on their second album, Payne has had club hits, such as a cover version of 10cc's "I'm Not In Love" (featuring her sister [Freda], Edmund Sylvers, and Wilson on backing vocals) in 1982, followed two years later by "One Night Only", a song from Act II of the musical "Dreamgirls", which is a musical based loosely on the history of the Supremes and the advancing of the Motown sound into the disco era.
+As a solo artist, in addition to "V.I.P.", which she recorded while a member of The Glass House and was featured on their second album, Payne has had club hits, such as a cover version of 10cc's "I'm Not In Love" (featuring her sister [Freda], Edmund Sylvers, and Wilson on backing vocals) in 1982, followed two years later by "One Night Only", a song from Act II of the musical "Dreamgirls", which is a musical based loosely on the history of the Supremes and the advancing of the Motown sound into the disco era.
 The 12" Megatone Label Disco Single also featured Birdsong on background vocals.
 Both songs were produced by Rick Gianatos, whom Payne currently records with.
 Payne recorded a solo album for Superstar International Records which contained several duets with Phillip Ingram.
 The following year, Payne signed with British producer Ian Levine for his Motown reunion project, Motorcity Records.
 While with Ian, Payne released two solo singles "Chasing Me Into Somebody Else's Arms" (which was originally recorded in 1979 with Levine and Gianatos) and "Pure Energy" (co-written by Payne and released on Nightmare Records), as well as covers of two of Ross' songs, "Ain't No Mountain High Enough" and "I'm Still Waiting".
 Other product recorded for Motorcity included "Who's Wrong, Who's Right"; "Hit & Miss"; and "One More Time."

 Later career

-In August 2001, Payne was invited to perform at the annual prestigious open-air festival Sunset Junction Street Fair in Los Angeles.
-She performed Supremes' classics such as "Stoned Love" and "My World Is Empty Without You" in addition to a couple of her own solo hits, "I'm Not In Love" and "Another Life From Now".
+In August 2001, Payne was invited to perform at the annual open-air festival Sunset Junction Street Fair in Los Angeles.
+She performed Supremes' classics such as "Stoned Love" and "My World Is Empty Without You" in addition to her own solo hits, "I'm Not In Love" and "Another Life From Now".
 She made a return to performing at Sunset Junction the following year, performing a similar set.
 On January 14, 2007, Payne was the special guest star at the "If My Friends Could See Me Now" fund-raiser in Los Angeles, California.
 She performed her previous hit "One Night Only", from the musical Dreamgirls.
 Backing her were long-time friends Pam and Joyce Vincent.
 In 2012, Payne (along with longtime producer Rick Gianatos) recorded and released a version of the Supremes hit "Let Yourself Go" along with a music video.
 In late 2013, Payne lent her vocals to the Pattie Brooks single "I Like The Way You Move"; she can be seen in the accompanying video as one of the judges.
 On July 5, 2014, Payne along with Greene performed at the Sheraton in Los Angeles a concert program based on their album "Partners" which was released by Motown in 1979.
-They were subsequently featured in the magazine Daeida, with a photo shoot; the accompanying article chronicled career highlights with the Supremes and separately as well as the re-release of their "Partners" album on CD.
+They were subsequently featured in the magazine Daeida, with a photo shoot; the accompanying article chronicled her career with the Supremes and separately, as well as the re-release of their "Partners" album on CD.

 In 2023, Payne was inducted into the Women Songwriters Hall of Fame.